michalporeba/dbablog/_posts/2018-04-09-automated-environmental-checks.md

 * "Each <Database> should have page verify set to <Expected Value>"
 * "Because page verify helps SQL Server to detect corruption"

+all configuration should be inside the Confirm function that way as much logic as possible is tested

+one step to 'desired state configuration' mention ms dsc